Skip to content

 Birkscairn Hill — common questions

-Birkscairn Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 542m of ascent and takes most walkers 3-6 hours.
-Terrain: Heather and bilberry on the upper slopes — heavier going than the cropped grass typical of nearby tops.
+On the OutdoorSCOT scale, Birkscairn Hill comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 542m of ascent on the usual route — 3-6 hours for most parties.
+Underfoot: Heather and bilberry on the upper slopes — heavier going than the cropped grass typical of nearby tops.

 Where do I park for Birkscairn Hill?